Our offices (this is 44 Hanover Street, Edinburgh) are well-resourced, with the latest tests and materials to hand

 Cognitive means to do with the way we think.
 A cognitive assessment provides a profile of strengths and weaknesses.
 It compares a person’s scores for verbal comprehension, perceptual organisation (visual-spatial skills), short-term memory and speed of processing.

 Screening tests can be used to see if a person’s abilities in spelling, reading, writing or maths are at the level that might be expected for his or her age group.
 A full cognitive assessment can add to this by providing a baseline that shows that individual’s profile of abilities.
-It highlights areas of strength (for example, verbal comprehension), and shows any particular areas of weakness (for example, processing speed or working memory).
-We can compare an individual’s cognitive scores with their attainment scores, and this highlights learning difficulties.
+It highlights areas of strength (for example, verbal comprehension or visual processing skills), and shows any particular areas of weakness (for example, processing speed or working memory).
+She can compare an individual’s cognitive scores with their attainment scores, and this highlights learning difficulties.
 These difficulties are not always obvious from attainment scores alone.

 A full cognitive profile can also help teachers to appreciate the difficulties that a pupil might have, for example, in remembering information or in working under pressure of time.